liamwalsh1980/Milestone-Project-4/README.md

 #### User Goals

 - To view all products and services on the site
-- To search for a product or service quickly by keyword(s) - To find the right type of bike based on my requirements around cycling
+- To search for a product quickly by keyword(s) - To find the right type of bike based on my requirements around cycling
 - To find the right bike accessories for my requirements around cycling
 - Find the right service for my bike i.e., clean, repair and/or sell
 - Sign up to an account to view orders and to make it easier to order in the future
 - To easily login to my account
 - To view previous orders
 - To view saved profile details i.e., contact number and address with the option to update details
-- To add a product(s) of choice to my shopping bag
+- To add a product(s) of choice to my shopping cart
-- To view my shopping bag before purchase
+- To view my shopping cart before purchase
-- To update and/or remove a product from my shopping bag
+- To update and/or remove a product from my shopping cart
 - To complete a purchase using an online card payment system
 - To receive confirmation of order on the site and via email
 - To easily logout of my account